andystroz/MonostaticPulseRadarSimulation/README.md

 # Instructions

 To run the simulation clone the repository and add the folder to the Matlab path.
-Navagate to `MonostaticRadar_Example.m` and press run.
+Navigate to `MonostaticRadar_Example.m` and press run.

 The following targets are currently being used:
 ```